AR/AC Tutor Expectations

 - If you are absent or late without appropriate notice, we may need to consider discontinuing you from the position

-- When you are calling the school to inform your classroom teacher of your absence, please make sure to speak to a person at the school; do not leave a message on the school's machine (messages on the school's machine are often not checked until the end of the day).
+- When you call the school to inform your classroom teacher of your absence, please make sure to speak to a person at the school; do not leave a message on the school's machine (messages on the school's machine are often not checked until the end of the day).
 Agree with your site the best method of communication.

 - Find out from the school the best number to call to let them know when you are unable to be there